-This course will give a solid base for further study in chemistry – either in an AP Chemistry course or an introductory chemistry course at college or university.
+This course will give a solid base for further study in chemistry – either in an AP Chemistry course or an introductory chemistry course at college or university – and is taught at the level of a challenging honors or pre-AP type chemistry course.
 It is intended for students who plan on majoring in a STEM program at college or university (particularly in the physical sciences and/or engineering) and the course will be VERY rigorous.
 The course will cover the standard introductory chemistry topics, along with a mathematical treatment where appropriate, and will also cover organic chemistry and biochemistry in a more expansive fashion than is usually found in honors chemistry courses.
 The topics covered will include:

 *The Scientific Method & Chemistry Math Skills

 *Physical & Chemical Properties of Matter

 *The Electronic Structure of Atoms

 *The Periodic Table

 *Physical Properties of Solutions